sidaims93/simple-gst-app/README.md

 # simple-gst-app

+Please use CommonJS (CJS) style Javascript when you want to modify something.

 This is a GST app which I will build live on YouTube.

 Some info (might be re-factored later lol)